-Negligible: Effects on wildlife would be at or below the level of detection, would be short-term, and the changes would be so slight that they would not be of any measurable or perceptible consequence to the species' population.
-Minor: Effects on wildlife would be detectable, but localized, small, and of little consequence to the species' population.
+Effects on wildlife would be at or Negligible:

+below the level of detection, would be short-term, and the changes would be so slight that they would not be of any measurable or perceptible consequence to the species' population.

+Effects on wildlife would be detectable, Minor:

+but localized, small, and of little

+consequence to the species' population.
 Mitigation measures, if needed to offset adverse effects, would be simple and successful.

-Moderate: Effects on wildlife would be readily detectable but localized, with consequences at the population level.
+Moderate: Effects on wildlife would be readily

+detectable but localized, with

+consequences at the population level.
 Mitigating measures, if needed to offset adverse effects, would be extensive and likely successful.

-Major: Effects on wildlife would be obvious and would result in substantial consequences to the wildlife populations at a regional level.
+Effects on wildlife would be obvious Major:

+and would result in substantial consequences to the wildlife populations at a regional level.
 The change would result in a severely adverse or major beneficial impact, and possible permanent consequence on the species.
-Extensive mitigating measures would be needed to offset any adverse effects and their success would not be guaranteed.
+Extensive mitigating measures would be needed to offset any adverse effects and their success would not be guaranteed. of the action.
+The change would result in a may effect, likely to adversely affect determination and require formal consultation with the U.S. Fish and Wildlife Service.